What to Do After a Potential HIPAA Violation

 1. The nature of the information

-What type of PHI has potentially been compromised?
-Could it be used to re-identify clients?
 Client or patient numbers, for example, represent PHI.
-But if they aren’t accompanied by other potentially re-identifiable information—such as birth dates—patient numbers in and of themselves may not present high risk that the information could be tied back to specific patients.
+However, if they aren’t accompanied by other potentially re-identifiable information—such as birth dates—patient numbers alone may not present high risk that the information could be tied back to specific patients.
 The more sensitive the information involved is, the greater the risk.
 (Note that if the only information breached was electronic PHI that was encrypted or otherwise unreadable, there is no need for reporting.)

 2. Who received or accessed the information

 If the information was sent to another health care professional, they also have familiarity with HIPAA and a legal obligation to protect PHI.
-On the other hand, someone who could use the information to exploit patients or otherwise further their own interests presents much higher risk.
+On the other hand, someone who could use the information to exploit patients or otherwise further their own interests presents a much higher risk.

 3. Whether the information has likely been viewed